a Reliable UAV platform

 The key to commercializing unmanned aerial vehicle (UAV) services is proving that your platform is reliable, durable, and failsafe over a long period of operating time, with consistent results.

 If your platform is well-built and provably reliable, it opens up the route to lucrative regulatory approvals.
 As we know, the unmanned autonomous industry, of which BVLOS is a big part, is about to launch into a massive growth phase.

-In this article, we will try to help you understand the five key elements to creating the most reliable unmanned autonomous platform.
+In this article, we will try to help you understand the five key elements to create the most reliable unmanned autonomous platform.

 Why it’s so hard to get regulatory approval